 And I filled the garden with shade-friendly plants such as hostas, 4 o-clocks or “slut flowers” named and gifted to me by Anita Sands Hernandez, caladiums, red autumn and orange daylilies.

 I don’t want to spend all of my time maintaining instead of enjoying my garden.

 Moreover, I have to publish daily posts for my Rural Money niche content blog.

-Rather than labor-intensive vegetables or annuals, I grow undemanding perennials, flowering shrubs with long bloom cycles that provide splashes of colors and fruit such as, nectarines, apples, wild blackberries, pawpaws, and herbs.
+Rather than labor-intensive vegetables or annuals, I grow undemanding perennials, flowering shrubs with long bloom cycles that provide splashes of color and fruit such as, nectarines, apples, wild blackberries, peaches, blueberries, paw paws, and herbs.

 I do, however, maintain a kitchen garden and more fruit in my permaculture garden but, that’s for another post.